Badwater.

-The name says all you need to know about the place, badwater.
+The name says all you need to know about the place, Badwater.
 According to the GPS on this image, the elevation here is -275.6 feet.
 That's 275 feet below sea level!
-The lowest point in North America is about 10 miles behind my right shoulder, a whole 6.4 feet lower still.
+The lowest point in north america is about 10 miles behind my right shoulder, a whole 6.4 feet lower still.

-Being the lowest point, any water that does fall in this part of the desert runs into Death Valley.
+Being the lowest point, any water that does fall in this part of the desert runs into death valley.
 The only way out is evaporation and that's what leaves this salt crust on the valley floor.
 As the water rushes down the sides of the valley it dissolves minerals and salts from the rock.
 As the water evaporates, these minerals and salts are deposited out of the solution.
-Any liquid left is a pretty strong brine though a small bluish fish, the Desert Valley Pupfish, has evolved to survive here.
+Any liquid left is a pretty strong brine though a small bluish fish, the desert Valley Pupfish, has evolved to survive here.

 The strange polygonal shapes of salt on the surface are created by the oozing and drying of the underlying mud layers.